gozhiyuan/gozhiyuan.github.io/_posts/2023-03-01-mit-distributed-systems-01.md

 layout: post
 title: Distributed Systems Introduction and MapReduce
 subtitle: Distributed Systems Lecture 1
-categories: MIT-Distributed-Systems-2021
+categories: Distributed-Systems
-tags: [distributed-systems]
+tags: [MIT-Distributed-Systems-2021]
 banner: "/assets/images/banners/yuanpang-wa-valley.jpg"
 ---

 [Course Link](https://pdos.csail.mit.edu/6.824/schedule.html)

-## 🌐 What is a Distributed System?
+# 🌐 What is a Distributed System?

 - A **distributed system** is a collection of computers that communicate over a network to perform a task together.